 However, for not having to purchase anything from Justin Guitar, there are a handful of intermediate level lessons that pair with a large selection of songs (both acoustic and electric guitar).
 The filming quality of the lessons is very good, although I wouldn’t really compare them to be the same level as Guitar Tricks.

 I do like how there are captions and additional images that pair along with some videos.

 It’s very clear that the developers of Guitar Tricks understand that the lessons that you provide to beginning musicians are the building blocks for the rest of their musical experiences.

 The developers of Guitar Tricks are all individual guitar masters in their own way and compiled together to create their own individual lessons to help get a firm understanding of the basics while also developing healthy habits that are associated with properly playing the guitar.

 Guitar lessons also provides a large variety of selections to users who are not just beginners; this site offers practice lessons, challenges, and critiques sent to users via e-mail.
 On Guitar Tricks, most of the guitar tools and videos lessons are downloadable to your device, so if you aren’t connected to the Internet, you can still learn.

 You can’t download any songs, however, because of problems with licensing.
 For any new members, you can try Guitar Tricks free trial membership for fourteen days, where you will get full access to all of the tools and lessons that Guitar Tricks has to offer to users.

-This company also has etudes for users to play that are excerpts from different genres of music, that allow users to be fluent in different styles of music.
+This company also has etudes for users to play that are excerpts from different genres of music, that allow users to be fluent in different styles of music and sequence of chords.
 Each lesson that Guitar Tricks offers to users is extremely detailed with tips, tricks, and extra bits that go along with each lesson.

 They also offer the same learning criteria to each of their users, which happens to be: